There are a few ways we can talk about the battle of compliance versus surrender. The first part relates to clients in treatment.

 - Yes I know, I know…

-There are many signs to people who are compliant, as mentioned before we wont see any real personal change with their behavior and when pushed will revert back to old behavior as a default coping mechanism.
+There are many signs to people who are compliant; as mentioned before we won’t see any real personal change with their behavior, and when pushed they will revert back to old behavior as a default coping mechanism.

 The second part of the battle between compliance VS Surrender is once the client has left treatment.

-This type of challenge really does separate the compliant from the surrendered.
+This type of challenge really does separate the complaint from the surrendered.

-Some people say the right things, do all the work and planning for when they leave and when they do actually leave they take the reigns back.
-They tell the people around them all the new lingo they have learnt.
+Some people say the right things, do all the work and planning for when they leave, and when they do actually leave they take the reins back.
+They tell the people around them all the new lingo they have learned.
 They actually start using recovery info as a weapon against their own recovery.
-They throw around this new info to convince people that they are in recovery, but the moment it is time to act on this new information, they don’t or cant because it isn’t a subjective reality to them, its objective.
+They throw around this new info to convince people that they are in recovery, but the moment it is time to act on this new information, they don’t or can’t because it isn’t a subjective reality to them, its objective.
 Its something outside of themselves.
-Everything is a farce because majority of their recovery is not real.
+Everything is a farce because the majority of their recovery is not real.
 The honesty and integrity of the program is only used in front of people and not behind closed doors.
-This alone is enough to completely undermine everything recovery stands for, a relapse will follow shortly after, followed by statements like; but I don’t understand why this happened.
-I was doing everything required of me.
+This alone is enough to completely undermine everything recovery stands for, a relapse will follow shortly after, followed by statements like; “but I don’t understand why this happened.
+I was doing everything required of me.”

 I think part of the problem is people don’t know how to make the real changes, they are not completely willing to make the needed sacrifices or dedicate the needed time to their new way of life.
 The first year of recovery is very taxing as it takes a monstrous amount of your time to focus on your recovery at that level and I believe that people don’t see recovery for what it actually is.

-Another dynamic that people who are compliant fall into is, trying to separate their lives from their recovery.
+Another trap that people who are compliant fall into is trying to separate their lives from their recovery.
 Like doing recovery on the side while still trying to reap the benefits of this new life.
-Anyone including myself that I’ve seen really embrace recovery has made their recovery their life.
-Its hard to tell the two apart.
+Anyone, including myself, that I’ve seen really embrace recovery has made their recovery their life.
+It’s hard to tell the two apart.
 People who are compliant often have severely different lives.
 One side going to meetings and sharing about recovery, then the same night going to a club and pretending to be normal.
 Like trying to mix oil and water.
-The addiction culture and recovery culture wont and don’t mix, one of them will win.
-Unfortunately it’s usually the addiction culture that pulls people in because its familiar and comfortable.
+The addiction culture and recovery culture won’t and don’t mix, one of them will win.
+Unfortunately, it’s usually the addiction culture that pulls people in because it’s familiar and comfortable.